covalenthq/bsp-agent/README.md

 `--avro-codec-path` - tells the BSP agent, the relative path to the AVRO .avsc files in the repo, since the agent ships with the corresponding .avsc files this remains fixed unless stated otherwise explicitly with another codec

 `--binary-file-path` - tells the BSP agent if local copies of the block-replica objects being created are to be stored in a given local directory.
 Please make sure the path (& directory) pre-exists before passing this flag

-`--gcp-svc-account` - sets the full path to the .json credentials file to the service account for the gcp bucket where the objects can be persisted

-`--replica-bucket` - lets the BSP agent know the “bucket-name” for cloud storage of block replica specimens/results (currently only google cloud storege is supported)

 `--block-divisor` - allows the operator to configure the number of block specimens being created, the block number divisible only by this number will be extracted, packed, encoded, uploaded and proofed.